-60 https://ec.europa.eu/transport/modes/road/social provisions/driving time en
+62) https://ec.europa.eu/transport/modes/road/social\provisions/driving\time\en will be the primary area of application for long-haul applications.

-- Analyse the capabilities and performance characteristics of zero tailpipe emission vehicles and infrastructure, mapping potential near future use cases to be addressed. - ➢ Based on requirements and user needs of urban, regional and long-haul freight transport with different freight origin-destinations, volumes, types of flows, terminals, service levels ... define the most suitable zero tailpipe approach building on the complete vehicle range (from cargo-bikes to HDV) as well as the appropriate charging strategy and required infrastructure. - Identify typical use cases that could benefit from the current and next generation capabilities of zero tailpipe emission vehicles, including the combination of different types of powertrains for optimal performance in a broader portfolio of use cases.
-TEN-T networks and main logistics hubs (for charging infrastructure) will be the primary area of application for long-haul applications. - Modelling and simulation of freight services using zero tailpipe emission vehicles from cargo-bikes to HDV (including modular systems beyond 44tonne): utilization, energy consumption, charging times, traffic situations ... - 7 Identify and prioritize zero tailpipe emission vehicles based use-cases and develop solutions, testing and demonstrating them in real freight and logistics operations addressing different freight and logistics flows (hub to hub, waste, construction, services, parcel, retail stores ...) and domains (urban / regional / long-haul) overcoming limitations, such as current / future vehicle cost, infrastructure and performance limitations, and constraints with a systemic approach (vehicles, infrastructures and operations). - → Large testing schemes with commercial users for urban, regional and long-haul applications, namely: - Demonstration and fleet roll-out of zero tailpipe emission (battery electric with zero tailpipe emission range extender) trucks at the regional level for different payloads up to 44tonne supported by charge points with enough capacity or strategies not to introduce any time losses in the logistics operations.
-Typical applications in the retail, municipal waste collection, construction activities need to be addressed. - Fuel Cell Hydrogen trucks test and demonstration for regional and long-haul and payloads up to 44tonne applications in real conditions. - Off-peak and night deliveries, addressing the challenge of no / low-noise load / unload process operations as well as the possibility to deliver (hub, retail outlets, restaurants, individuals ...) even without these places being open and attended.
-The TCOs can benefit from extended hours of delivery in city centres. - Testing and demonstrating zero tailpipe emission trucks fleets operating in ports and hubs, and in other application domains such as regional distribution and high demand corridors (e.g. manufacturing plants to distribution centres). - Testing interoperable configurations, including trucks with load container and battery modules that can be supported by different charging strategies (e.g. charge station
+- Modelling and simulation of freight services using zero tailpipe emission vehicles from cargo-bikes to HDV (including modular systems beyond 44tonne): utilization, energy consumption, charging times, traffic situations ... - Identify and prioritize zero tailpipe emission vehicles based use-cases and develop solutions, testing and demonstrating them in real freight and logistics operations addressing different freight and logistics flows (hub to hub, waste, construction, services, parcel, retail stores ...) and domains (urban / regional / longhaul) overcoming limitations, such as current / future vehicle cost, infrastructure and performance limitations, and constraints with a systemic approach (vehicles, infrastructures and operations). - Large testing schemes with commercial users for urban, regional and longhaul applications, namely: - Demonstration and fleet roll-out of zero tailpipe emission (battery electric with zero tailpipe emission range extender) trucks at the regional level for different payloads up to 44tonne supported by charge points with enough capacity or strategies not to introduce any time losses in the logistics operations.
+Typical applications in the retail, municipal waste collection, construction activities need to be addressed. - Fuel Cell Hydrogen trucks test and demonstration for regional and longhaul and payloads up to 44tonne applications in real conditions. - Off-peak and night deliveries, addressing the challenge of no / low-noise load / unload process operations as well as the possibility to deliver (hub, retail outlets, restaurants, individuals ...) even without these places being open and attended.
+The TCOs can benefit from extended hours of delivery in city centres. - Testing and demonstrating zero tailpipe emission trucks fleets operating in ports and hubs, and in other application domains such as regional distribution and high demand corridors (e.g. manufacturing plants to distribution centres). - Testing interoperable configurations, including trucks with load container and battery modules that can be supported by different charging strategies (e.g. charge station localizations, charging at depots, charging hubs), meeting the requirements of different logistics operations, hence broadening the portfolio of applications of the vehicles. - Develop scalable models and seamless integration strategies of cargo bike and L-category e-vehicles for last mile logistics concepts.
+Light Electric Freight Vehicles (LEFVs) could replace 10-15% of delivery vehicle movements, so it is key to demonstrate the new generation of electric L-category vehicles uses for an extended portfolio of freight transport and logistics applications. - Develop zero emission shared freight transport and logistics solutions (e.g. supported by the development and implementation of the physical internet) considering how to benefit from zero tailpipe emission vehicles in order to increase their affordability, by: